Vehicle Image Generation Going Well with The Surroundings: Introduction

-To compose an image and arrange objects in a non-trivial location, some researches have used the semantic layout to transform it into an image of a real scene.
-One of the frequently used datasets in this task is the \textit{Cityscape} \cite{cordts2016cityscapes} which includes road scene images with pixel-wise annotations.
-Many researches have made a remarkable progress and succeeded to generate a realistic synthetic image using a semantic layout~\cite{isola2017image, chen2017photographic, wang2017discriminative}.
-Hong et al. \cite{hong2018learning} has proposed a method that can generate an object in an arbitrary location assigned by a user using a semantic layout.
-Considering that the object detection task has been widely used for the autonomous driving, generating vehicles in images can be used as a practical data augmentation method for object detectors which search for the bounding boxes of the objects.
-However, training a model and synthesizing an image using the semantic layout is an inefficient method since making a pixel-wise annotation requires a lot of time and human efforts.
-Demand for an inexpensive annotation in computer vision tasks is being raised steadily and one example of this is the weakly supervised object localization which tries to localize images only using image-level labels \cite{zhou2016learning}.
+Most of the recent advances of object generation models \cite{ref_article1,ref_article6} often implicitly assume some rules when learning a domain such as aligned components and fixed location of an object.
+To compose an image and arrange objects in a non-trivial location, several works have used the semantic layout to transform it into an image of a real scene.
+One of the frequently used datasets in this task is \textit{Cityscape} \cite{ref_article3} which includes road scene images with pixel-wise annotations.
+Many researchers have made remarkable progress and succeeded to generate a realistic synthetic image using a semantic layout~\cite{ref_article10,ref_article2,ref_article13}.
+Using these techniques, Hong \textit{et al.}\cite{ref_article8} has proposed a method that can generate an object in an arbitrary location assigned by a user using a semantic layout.
+However, training a model and synthesizing an image using the semantic layout is an inefficient method since making a pixel-wise annotation requires a lot of time and human effort.
+Demand for an inexpensive annotation in computer vision tasks is being raised steadily and one example is the weakly supervised object localization which tries to localize images only using image-level labels \cite{ref_article17}.